microsoftgraph/microsoft-graph-docs-contrib/concepts/notifications-integration-cross-device-experiences-onboarding.md

 # Onboarding to cross-device experiences for Microsoft Graph notifications

 >[!NOTE]
->If you're only targeting web endpoints, you can skip the section below and go to the next section to learn more about setting up your [App Service](notifications-integrating-app-server.md) to send notifications.
+>If you're only targeting web endpoints, you can skip the section below and go to the next section to learn more about setting up your [app service](notifications-integrating-app-server.md) to send notifications.

 In addition to [app registration on Azure Portal](notifications-integration-app-registration.md), your application needs to register cross-device information such as cross-platform application id and cross-platform push credentials in order to authorize Microsoft Graph to send notifications via native push notification services that correspond to each operating system: Windows, iOS, and Android.
 This is done through the [Partner Center dashboard (formerly Windows Dev Center dashboard)](https://partner.microsoft.com/dashboard/).